Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Localisation and method of moments

 Since the estimated $\hat{\mathbf I}_n$ appears in the CLT, we have obtained a feasible limit theorem and (asymptotic) inference statements are immediate.

-Some assumptions of Theorem \ref{cltadlle} are tighter than for the oracle estimator.
+Some assumptions of Theorem~\ref{cltadlle} are tighter than for the oracle estimator.
 To some extent this is for the sake of clarity.
-Here, we have restricted Assumption \ref{smoothness}($ii$-$\alpha$) to the Besov-regular part.
-A generalisation of the pilot estimator to martingales seems feasible, but is non-standard and might require additional conditions.
-We have also proposed a concrete order of $h$ and $r$, less restrictive bounds are used in the proof, see e.g. \eqref{Eqdelta_n} below.
+Here, we have restricted Assumption~\ref{smoothness}(ii-$\alpha$) to the Besov-regular part.
+A generalisation of the pilot estimator to martingales seems feasible, but is nonstandard and might require additional conditions.
+We have also proposed a concrete order of $h$ and $r$, less restrictive bounds are used in the proof; see, for example, \eqref{Eqdelta_n} below.

-The lower bound for $\alpha$ in terms of the sample-size ratio $n_{max}/n_{min}$ is due to rough norm bounds for (estimated) information-type matrices.
-For $\alpha=1$ (bounded variation case) the restriction imposes $n_{max}$ to be slightly smaller than $n_{min}^{4/3}$.
-By the Sobolev embedding $B^1_{1,\infty}\subset H^\beta$ for all $\beta<1/2$, the restriction $n_{max}=\KLEINO(n_{min}^{1+\beta})$ from Theorem \ref{theo1} is clearly also satisfied in this case.
+The lower bound for $\alpha$ in terms of the sample-size ratio $n_{\mathrm{max}}/n_{\mathrm{min}}$ is due to rough norm bounds for (estimated) information-type matrices.
+For $\alpha=1$ (bounded variation case), the restriction imposes $n_{\mathrm{max}}$ to be slightly smaller than $n_{\mathrm{min}}^{4/3}$.
+By the Sobolev embedding $B^1_{1,\infty}\subset H^\beta $ for all $\beta<1/2$, the restriction $n_{\mathrm{max}}=\KLEINO (n_{\mathrm{min}}^{1+\beta })$ from Theorem~\ref{theo1} is clearly also satisfied in this case.
 It is not clear whether a more elaborate analysis can avoid these restrictions.
 Still, to the best of our knowledge, a feasible CLT for asymptotically separating sample sizes has not been obtained before.